-The first time I had these was in a small Vietnamese restaurant next to the building where I used to work when I was still in the Philippines.
-That was some years ago, but even now I cannot forget how cool and refreshing they tasted and how healthy I felt just after eating them probably because of all that fresh herbs and vegetables :-).
+The first time I had these was in this quaint Vietnamese restaurant next to the building where I used to work.
+That was some years ago, but even now I cannot forget how cool and refreshing they tasted and how healthy I felt just after eating them probably because of all that fresh herbs and vegetable:-).
 So when I chance upon some rice paper wrappers at my local grocery store, I knew I just have to try making them myself.

 How to wrap and roll?

 Some people just chop and mix all ingredients together and place some filling on the wrapper then roll it any way they like.
 But I think it would look nicer to make it a bit orderly.

 - First is, pour some warm water in a shallow bowl or deep plate.
 How big?
 It should be big enough the whole wrapper can be soaked in it.
 You could also use 2 wrappers per roll since I did mine with only one, some of them broke after wrapping.

 - Dip and soak the rice paper wrapper (1 or 2 at a time) until it becomes soft and jelly-like.

 - Lay the soaked rice paper wrapper flat on a plate.

 - Next is, line 3-4 halves of shrimps at the bottom third of the wrapper, layer with cucumbers and carrots then some vermicelli noodles and lastly the greens.
 The trick is not to put too much filling so it will not be too difficult to roll.

 - Then tuck the ends inside and roll as tight as you can.
 That is it!